 Grammatical categories are, of course, only notational simplifications for specific morphological paradigms.
 Paradigms, however, are lists of phonologically marked elements that occur in the same position or the same function within a construction.
 They are, as Croft (Croft 2001) points out, construction-specific and cannot be generalised without referring to a construction or at least a function which they code across several constructions.
 Grammatical categories can thus be replaced by form-meaning pairings.
 As shown above, it is empirically evident that speakers of typologically distinct languages do not employ generalisations that include on their formal pole syntactic functions or grammatical categories.
-But it is possible that bilinguals develop semantic generalisations and that the components of a construction with a generalised meaning can be mixed so that phonological elements from any language independent semantic structure and a pattern of phonological paradigms which can come from any language:
+But it is possible that bilinguals develop semantic generalisations and that the components of a construction with a generalised meaning can be mixed so that phonological elements from any language can be used as the form pole, as long as they belong to an appropriate paradigm.
+Thus a cross-linguistic ditransitive construction could consist of a generalised and thus language-independent semantic structure and a pattern of phonological paradigms which can come from any language: